 1) Academic paper

 The CREATES project presents a rare opportunity for practice-based research in higher education, offering a chance to combine the expertise and insights of the partner institutions and our learning from our activities and development work.
 The academic paper will present these insights in a systematic and rigorous fashion, addressing the following questions:

 - how do we facilitate engaged and co-creative learning?

 - what challenges have we faced and how did we overcome them? and

 - what did we learn about learning in the process?

 2) Position paper

 Higher education is a conservative sector.
-There is a great deal of scepticism towards the active approach that CREATES advocates among many leaders in the field.
-To remedy this, our position paper will aim to inform the target group of decision makers by explaining what our pedagogical approach is (including short case-studies and best practices) and elaborating its virtues.
-It will provide an evidence-based, intellectual defence of why this approach should be further spread, and offer concrete strategies for institutional leaders to implement it.
+The active approach that CREATES advocates faces a great deal of scepticism among many leaders in the field.
+To remedy this, our position paper addresses decision makers and justifies our pedagogical approach (through short case-studies and best practices) through elaborating on its strengths.
+The paper will provide an evidence-based, intellectual defence of why this approach should be further spread, and will offer concrete strategies for institutional leaders to implement it.

 3) Policy recommendations